unioslo/survey-api-schemas/tools/2024-03_add_generateddate/README.md

 # Update form metadata inside DB

-Inserts updated metadata into tables that are missing the `generatedDate` field
+Inserts updated metadata into tables that are missing the `generatedDate` field.

 ## notes